Section 122.23 | Rural industrial park loan program definitions.

 (5) A private developer that previously has not received financial assistance under section 122.24 of the Revised Code and that has experience and a successful history in industrial development.

-(C) "Eligible area" means a distressed area, a labor surplus area, or a situational distress area, as designated annually by the director of development pursuant to division (A) of section 122.25 of the Revised Code.
+(C) "Eligible area" means a distressed area, a labor surplus area, a rural area, or a situational distress area, as designated annually by the director of development pursuant to division (A) of section 122.25 of the Revised Code.

 (D) "Labor surplus area" means an area designated as a labor surplus area by the United States department of labor.